Search: 1577 results

 So Amnon lay down and pretended to be sick.
 When the king came to visit him, Amnon asked the king, "Please let my sister Tamar come and make some of her bread especially for me, so she can feed it to me personally."

-So David sent for Tamar back at the palace, telling her, "Please go to your brother Amnon's home and prepare some food for him."
+So David sent Tamar to the house saying, "Please go to the house of Amnon your brother and prepare some food for him."

-Tamar went to her brother Amnon's home, where he was lying down.
-She brought along some dough, kneaded it, prepared some cakes especially for him, baked them,
+So Tamar went to the house of Amnon her brother, who was lying down.
+She took the dough, kneaded it, made some cakes while he watched, and baked them.

 Two full years later, Absalom took some men to Baal-hazor near Ephraim to shear his sheep.
 He also invited all of the king's sons to come.